-This plan includes an individual deductible when you see in-network or out-of-network providers.
+This plan includes a combined individual deductible when you see in-network providers and out-of-network providers.
 After you pay this amount, this plan will begin paying for your covered services.
-See Summary of Your Costs for your individual deductible amount.
+See the Summary of Your Costs for your individual plan year medical deductible amount as well as your individual quarterly medical deductible amount.